 Many teenagers spend a lot of time thinking and talking about being in a relationship.
 In these years, teenage relationships might last only a few weeks or months.
 It’s also normal for children to have no interest in romantic relationships until their late teens.
 Some choose to focus on schoolwork, sport or other interests.
 (Credit to http://raisingchildren.net.au/articles/relationships_teenagers)

 - All relationship is a process– My partner was 5 years older than me.
 It was a test of maturity that impulses me into a very depressing emotional state.
 I had no idea at all of how should I act, what are my limitations and other things vital in a relationship.
 I only had movies and romantic love stories that can be read in a book.
 I forgot that the reality is different.
 When you say process, there has to be series of activities.
-Getting to know each other stage and getting to discover you more at the same time were the primary important stage.
+Getting to know each other stage and getting to discover you more at the same time are the primary important stages.
 After that, courting or dating has taken place.
-When everything goes well, and the age is right, then maybe that is phase to start.
+When everything went well, and the age is right, then maybe that is phase to start.
 And all of them have time investment.
 It sucks when you wake up one day and you recognized that you were already in a commitment of partnership.
-It’s even difficult that you do not know the person that much.
+It’s even difficult that you do not know that person that much.

-- Life is Not Just All About Him/Her – When you let your world revolves for just a single reason, you will end up a losing your reasons.
+- Life is Not Just All About Him/Her – When you let your whole world revolves for just a single reason, you will end up a losing your reasons.
 That person may leave.
 You could loose your friends.
 You get very boring.
 You became clingy and needy.
 You lose life balance.
 It isn’t healthy.
-These very things happened to me one decade ago.
-And I most of the time can’t help but laugh to myself.
+These things happened to me one decade ago.
+I most of the time can’t help but laugh to myself.

 - Pray for the Right One – Ranata Suzuki once says “There are over 7 billion people in the world and sometimes you fall in love with someone and they fall in love you back – but sometimes they don’t and that’s just statistics… it’s not a fail on your part.”
 Praying for the perfect one is just a dream but God always prepare a right guy or girl for each of us, the one who will compliment with our character and attitude.
 There will always be perfect reasons why God will bring you to that person.
 It will always be special.